bluesky/ophyd/doc/source/area-detector.rst

 required.
 Both 'plugins' and 'cameras' act in the same way, but have slightly different 'base' attributes, hence they have different 'base classes'.
-New Plugin classes should inherit from ``:class:ophyd.areadetector.base.PluginBase`` while new Camera classes should inherit from ``:class:ophyd.areadetector.cam.CamBase``.
+New Plugin classes should inherit from :class:`ophyd.areadetector.base.PluginBase` while new Camera classes should inherit from :class:`ophyd.areadetector.cam.CamBase`.
 Both should have the following PV structure (replace 'plugin' with 'cam' for cameras):